BinomialLLC/basis_universal/webgl/README.md

-# WebGL Demo
+# WebGL Examples

-Both demos require WebAssembly and WebGL support.
+Requires WebAssembly and WebGL support.

-## Texture Demo
+## Texture

 `texture/index.html` renders a single texture, using the transcoder (compiled to WASM with emscripten) to generate one of the following compressed texture formats: